SimonWongWork/ReproPA1/PA1_Template.md

 )
 ```

-![histogram of the Total Number of Steps Taken Each day] (histogram of the Total Number of Steps Taken Each day.jpg)
+![histogram of the Total Number of Steps Taken Each day] (figure/histogram of the Total Number of Steps Taken Each day.jpg)